scala/docs.scala-lang/_overviews/contributors/index.md

 `sbt-sonatype` will package your project and ask your PGP passphrase to sign the files with your PGP key.
 It will then upload the files to Sonatype using your account credentials.
-When the task is finished, you can check the artifacts in the [Nexus Repository Manager](https://oss.sonatype.org) (under “Staging Repositories”).
+When the task is finished, you can check the artifacts in the [Nexus Repository Manager](https://oss.sonatype.org) (in “Repositories”, select “Nexus Managed Repositories“ and look for your group name with all dots removed).

 Finally, perform the release with the `sonatypeRelease` sbt task: